André

 Abstract:

-religiosity on suicide attempts, controlling for sociodemographic variables,
+of religiosity on suicide attempts, controlling for sociodemographic

-factor against suicide attempts, even after controlling for relevant
+protective factor against suicide attempts, even after controlling

-risk factors associated with suicidal behavior: ORA: odds ratio (OR),
+for relevant risk factors associated with suicidal behavior: ORA:

-important implications for understanding religiosity factors that might
+These data have important implications for understanding religiosity